jimsyyap/golang_recipe/README.md

 ## TODO

+- focus on malware data science using golang packages
-.
-Direct response this for seek
+- Direct response this for seek
-.
-Laravel to go: build projects
+- Laravel to go: build projects

 ### notes
 rand.Seed deprecated?
 Do...